 ‘Ive shown your wonderful book Bo the Boston Church Mouse to a number of people in Lambeth and everybody loves it!
 People say that the story is thought-provoking and works on two levels, for children and adults, and the illustrations take you right inside the story and help you feel Bo’s emotions of sadness and then his happiness at finding a new home.’

 ‘Just a few examples of people’s reactions here – I visited the Caribbean Hindu temple in Brixton and three people there asked for copies to read to their grandchildren, so I’ll be ordering those!
-I also shared the book with the South London Islamic Centre where two amazing women help run the Sunday supplementary school and would love to use the book with the children there. (by complete coincidence a family there have been to Boston and visited the Stump, which they found to be very welcoming place for ‘a bunch of women in headscarves’ and they lit candles there).
+I also shared the book with the South London Islamic Centre where two amazing women help run the Sunday supplementary school and would love to use the book with the children there.
 Plus, on a personal level, my 3-year-old granddaughter loves the book and asks for it all the time!’

 Copies of ‘Bo the Boston Church Mouse’ are still available to buy from St Botolph’s Church at £11.99 each.
 For more information or to order your own copy, please contact Adam on (01205) 310929 or email firstname.lastname@example.org.